SELECT_INTO(7) - man - phpMan

 DESCRIPTION

 SELECT INTO creates a new table and fills it with data computed by a query.
-The data is
+The data is not

-the names and data types associated with the output columns of the SELECT.
+and data types associated with the output columns of the SELECT.

 PARAMETERS